Pangha, Pangas, Seabream

-Species is currently under revision for inshore and offshore trawl components.
+Species is currently under revision for offshore trawl component.

 1. What is it?